delayis/dlauncher/LAUNCHER-MANIFEST-GUIDE_english.md

 - ❌ Changing `gameDirName` thinking it's purely cosmetic (see warning above).
 - ❌ Using a `url` that isn't a direct HTTPS link to the file (it needs to download the `.jar` itself, not an HTML page from GitHub).
-- ❌ Editing the `"server"` block expecting it to change which server the game connects to (it does nothing, see warning above).

 ## Before you commit: validate the JSON